Towards Brain MRI Foundation Models for the Clinic: Findings from the FOMO25 Challenge: Dataset Details

 \subsection{Labeling protocol}

 \textbf{Task 1}: Finetuning cases were collected by Cerebriu and were reported to either contain an infarct or be free of infarcts.
 For validation and test datasets, positive cases were selected based on ICD-10 code I63 and negative cases based on the absence of I63 and I64 codes.
 All subjects were $\ge$18 years at the time of the MRI scan.
-All cases were visually inspected by two expert annotators (V.N. and C.H.K.), who consulted radiology reports in cases of uncertainty.
+All cases were visually inspected by two expert annotators, V.N.
+(MD, PhD in neurology, $\ge$1 year of neurology residency) and C.H.K.
+(MD, PhD in radiology, $\ge$1 year of radiology residency), who consulted radiology reports in cases of uncertainty.
 DWI (b1000) and ADC images were used as the primary reference, with additional sequences consulted when needed.
 For the finetuning set, cases with disagreements between annotators were discussed until a consensus was reached.
 For validation and test datasets, if consensus was not reached between the annotators, the case was excluded.
 During annotation, images were also checked for incorrect sequences and preprocessing errors.

 \textbf{Task 2}: Finetuning cases were collected by Cerebriu and reported to contain meningiomas.
 For validation and test datasets, positive cases were initially retrieved based on ICD-10 codes D32.0-D32.9, excluding D32.1, and subjects were $\ge$18 years at the time of the MRI scan.
 All retained cases were manually annotated by the same expert annotators as Task 1 (V.N. and C.H.K.) following a protocol similar to the BraTS Meningioma Segmentation Challenge~\cite{Labella2024}.
 Annotations included meningioma tails but excluded peritumoral edema, with FLAIR scans used as the primary reference and additional sequences consulted when needed.
 Unlike BraTS, binary masks were generated instead of multi-label masks.
 Cases in which the meningioma could not be reliably delineated using the available sequences were excluded.
 For the Cerebriu finetuning cases, existing segmentations were available and were reviewed and refined by the annotators.
 V.N. labeled 12 cases for finetuning, 12 for validation, and 57 for testing, while C.H.K. labeled 11, 13, and 50 cases, respectively.
 During annotation, scans were also checked for incorrect sequences and preprocessing errors.
+Inter- and intra-annotator variability were not quantified.
+Likely residual errors stem from meningioma tail delineation and partial-volume effects on low-quality scans.